-So what Mnova reads directly from the metadata is column G (or t in the case of Reaction-Monitoring or metabonomics examples), whilst column G' is the result of scaling G by the scaling factor k.
+So what Mnova reads directly from the metadata is column G (or t in the case of Reaction-Monitoring or metabonomics examples), whilst column G is the result of scaling G by the scaling factor k.
 Column Z is the final arrayed parameter, parameter which will be used in several other places such as DOSY transform, Data Analysis, etc.

-4. Run the DOSY Transform: Just by following the menu 'Stacked/DOSY Transform'
+4. Run the DOSY Transform: Just by following the menu 'Stacked/DOSY/ROSY Transform'

-- a) Enter the minimum and maximum expected diffusion values.
-If the gradient strengths have been introduced in G/cm, the resulting diffusion coefficients will be in cm2/s - b) To start with, use a resolution factor of 1 (or 0.1).
+- a) Enter the minimum and maximum expected diffusion values with the applicable units.
+If the gradient strengths have been introduced in G/cm, the resulting diffusion coefficients will be in cm/2/s.
+Those units could be also changed under the 'Properties' dialog box (or by right clicking on the diffusion scale of the pseudo 2D plot) - b) To start with, use a resolution factor of 1 (or 0.1).
 Higher values will increase the resolution along the diffusion dimension (vertical).
 However, small peaks can be missed when the resolution factor is too high - c) The number of repetitions should be kept to 0 for the first try.
 Next, if you want to further increase the vertical resolution, set this value to 1 or 2.
 This should drastically increase the resolution, though some artifacts might appear.